OpenLI-NZ/openli/README.md

   collectors (only if the workload is coming from multiple intercepts).

-* accept that your LI needs are too large to be handled by a simple open-source project and ask your vendors if they can supply you with a better solution.
+* accept that your LI needs are too large to be handled by a simple open-source project and ask a commercial LI vendor if they can supply you with a solution that can scale to your network size (be prepared to pay a significant sum for this, of course).